creek-service/basic-kafka-streams-demo/docs/_demo/02-bootstrap-repo.md

 Step 1 is to create a new GitHub aggregate repository, into which we'll add our service.

-**ProTip:** An _aggregate_ is simply a logical grouping of services that, together, provide some business function via a defined api.
+**ProTip:** An _aggregate_ is simply a logical grouping of services that, together, provide some business function via a defined api. i.e. An aggregate is a level of abstraction above a single microservice.
+This is also known as a ['Bounded Context' in DDD nomenclature][bcDDD].
 {: .notice--info}

 Rather than manually creating a new repository and performing all the lengthy project setup,